erangaeb/backstage-apis/README.md

 ### 1.3. deployments

-Defines argocd apps of the clusters/cluster configurations and few other teams services.
+Defines argocd apps of the clusters/configurations and few other teams services.
 Following are the argocd apps which are related to the hawk-2 cluster.
-It contains argocd app of hawk-2 in capi-clusters and other services which deploying to the hawk-2 cluster.

 1. `capi-1/hawk-2`(Defines argocd app of hawk-2 capi cluster.
 This app links to the `hawk-2` in capi-clusters' repo.
 Once this app configured in the argocd it will reconcile hawk-2 cluster via Cluster-API and CAPO).
 2. `hawk2/hawk/apps`(Defines argocd apps of other services which deploying to the hawk-2 cluster.
 These apps link to the repositories in the `helm-chart s` repo.
-When liking please make sure to set `targetRevision` which is the git commit hash of the helm-chart repo where the change has been made.
+When liking please make sure to set `targetRevision` which is the git commit hash of the `helm-charts` repo where the change has been made.
     1. `cert-manger`(argocd app of hawk-2 cluster cert-manager)
     2. `cni-calico`(argocd app of hawk-2 cluster calico)
     3. `crds-for-prometheus-operator`(argocd app of hawk-2 crds-prometheus-operator)
-    4. `cni-cinder`()
+    4. `cni-cinder`
     5. `external-dns`
     6. `kubernets-external-secrets`
     7. `kubernets-replicator`